pytorch/rfcs/RFC0003-sparse-roadmap/README.md

 suitable representation for sparse arrays applications in graph theory and we shall skip discussing its possible advantages.

+#### PyTorch implementation of COO sparse format

+##### COO layout and constructor

+The sparse layout that manifests as the `torch.layout` object is implemented as a C++ function in the Layout.h file in c10.
+This file defines the enum `kSparse` that represents the COO sparse matrix within the C++ source code.
+The `torch.sparse_coo_tensor` method is the main method for construction of a COO sparse matrix.
+Various versions of this method can be found in [native\_functions.yaml_](URL), and each is defined in [SparseTensor.cpp](URL).

+Unlike other ATen native functions, the `sparse_coo_tensor` implementation cannot be only done by specifying the functions in `native\_functions.yaml` and then implementing it in the CPP file.
+Edward Yang in a [slack communication]() states you need to create manual bindings for this function, and the same will need to be done for a CSR format constructor too.
+However, making changes to [gen\_python\_functions.py](URL ) can potentially fix this problem and allow autogeneration of both COO and CSR python bindings.
+The manual python bindings for COO can be found in [python\_torch\_functions.cpp](URL).

+The general flow of the COO constructor is:
+1. Check dimensions and data of supplied arguments.
+2. Compute sparse and dense dimensions.
+3. Actually construct the tensor object.

+##### Autograd on COO tensors

+A very important consideration here is the implementation of autograd on COO tensors.
+The autograd support for COO constructor is implemented via a separate function called `\_sparse\_coo\_tensor\_with\_dims\_and\_tensors`.
+This is done because abstract methods (those with a type-specific dispatch) lose autograd tracking on the actual method that they dispatch to (`\_sparse\_coo\_tensor\_with\_dims\_and\_tensors` in this case).

+A note in [native\_functions.yaml](URL) describes this in detail.

+##### Method calls on COO sparse tensors

+The internal implementation of COO tensors is done within the `SparseTensorImpl` class defined in [SparseTensorImpl.cpp](URL).
+This is a subclass of `TensorImpl` that specialize it for COO sparse by including some extra members and functions found in [SparseTensorImpl.h](URL).
+.

+##### Sparse method dispatch

 ### CRS/CCS sparse array storage format

 The [CRS/CCS](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format)) sparse array storage format has a long history (since